martin-0/Meltdown-Proof-of-Concept/README.md

 Not Production code nor should one run this on their own system with any guarantees.

-Will not run on OSX and similar BSD systems
+Linux proof of concept will not run on OSX and similar BSD systems

 $ gcc -O2 -std=gnu11 revengmeltdown.s revengmeltdown.c && ./a.out